surniaulula/wpsso/readme.txt

 = 3.19.0 =

-TBD - Added a new Google / Schema "Author Name Format" option.
+2015/12/14 - Added a new Google / Schema "Author Name Format" option.
 Additional schema and JSON improvements, including new JSON filter hooks.

 = 3.18.1 =